 And even if your bonus bet actually wins, there’ll inevitably be turnover requirements on the winnings that stop you from taking the cash and running: you might have to stake the winnings two or three more times before you can withdraw them.
 And yes, they’re ahead of you regarding your plan to do so by betting $1.04 shots.
 There’ll be a minimum price for these turnover bets, often $1.50+.

 All-in-all, whilst a bonus bet offer may look like free money, the odds of your average mug actually ending up with any real cash in his pocket as a result are pretty slim.

-But thanks to arbitrage betting – or “arbing” – you don’t have to be an average mug.
+But thanks to Betfair you don’t have to be an average mug!

 Turn Bonus Bets into cash

-The beauty of the bonus bet, of course, is that you’re not actually risking any of your own capital.
+The beauty of bonus bets, of course, is that you’re not actually risking any of your own capital.
 But rather than just hoping the bonus bet comes in, you can instead use that edge to cover both sides of a bet and guarantee yourself a positive result.

 The key to successfully arbing your bonus bet is laying the outcome on Betfair, or a similar exchange.
 Laying is betting on something not to happen.
-For example, if I was to lay Phar Lap in the Melbourne Cup, I’m betting on it not winning – I would only lose if Phar Lap did win.
+For example, if I was to lay Phar Lap in the Melbourne Cup, I’m betting on it not winning – I would only lose if Phar Lap did win the race.

 Turn Bonus Bets into cash: the calculations

 Let’s look at an example: say you have a $20 bonus bet that you’re using on a Premier League match.
 You back Leicester to win at $6.

 If Leicester wins, you’ll collect $100 (the $20 bonus stake is generally never included in your collect on a bonus bet).
 And if Leicester don’t win, obviously you get nothing.